wei170/dotfiles/README.md

 !!!
 IMPORTANT:

->If your system is Linux, skip this.
+>If your system is Linux, skip this whole section.
 Everytime you want to install something just type

 >
 ```